 When small-time magician Oscar Diggs (James Franco) pulls one flimflam too many, he finds himself hurled into the fantastical Land of Oz where he must somehow transform himself into the great and powerful Wizard—and just maybe into a better man as well.

-Oz the Great and Powerful opens in 2D, 3D, and IMAX 3D theaters on March 8th, 2013.
-Do you think it looks better than suggested above?
+Oz the Great and Powerful opens in U.S. theaters on March 8th, 2013.

 Source: Walt Disney Pictures

 Looking for an AD FREE EXPERIENCE on ScreenRant?Get Your Free Access Now!